Avoiding Acupuncture Complications: Essential Tips for Safe Practice

 How Can Patients Confirm an Acupuncturist's Qualifications?

-Why Is Patient History Significant Prior to Treatment?
+Why Is Patient History Significant Before Treatment?

 What Should I Do If I Encounter Complications During Treatment?